Click on the links below to find out more

 There are risks associated with an anaesthetic which will discussed with you before your surgery with your anaesthetist, and there are medical complications such as pneumonia and deep venous thrombosis (DVT) which can occur after any operation.

-- Progression of arthritis: over time the arthritis which affected one part of your knee can spread to other parts of the knee, which may require revision surgery
+- Progression of arthritis: over time the arthritis which affected one part of your knee can spread to other parts of the knee, which may require revision surgery, and in the future conversion to a total knee replacement.
+The risk of this depends upon the integrity of the remaining knee cartilage, and MRI or arthroscopy is typically required to assess the knee prior performing a patellofemoral replacement to evaluate it for suitability to undergo this procedure.

 - Clicking/Clunking/Maltracking: this occurs when the knee cap does not travel in a straight line and may move out of its path which can cause pain and discomfort.
 In extreme cases the kneecap may dislocate.
 Some minor clicking is to be expected from an artificial joint